esl/MongooseIM/doc/operation-and-maintenance/Rolling-upgrade.md

 ### 4. Stop the running node.

-Use the following command to stop the MognooseIM node:
+Use the following command to stop the MongooseIM node:

 ```bash
 mongooseimctl stop